aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1459-Clustering Algorithms: K-Means.md

 ## Must Try!

-This website will allow you to visualise K-Means clustering on your own.
-At one point, you’ll observe that the centroid has stopped moving and the clusters remain the same.
-That is when you know that the algorithm has converged and given you the final clusters.
+This website will allow you to visualize K-Means clustering on your own.
+At one point, you’ll observe that the centroid has stopped moving, and the clusters remain the same.
+Now, the algorithm has converged and given you the final clusters.

-I strongly suggest to spend some time with this tool: [Visualizing k-means Clustering/](https://www.naftaliharris.com/blog/visualizing-k-means-clustering/)
+I strongly suggest spending some time with this tool: [Visualizing k-means Clustering/](https://www.naftaliharris.com/blog/visualizing-k-means-clustering/)